Welcome to the Exeter Clinical Laboratory International website

 Specimen Requirements, Delivery and Labelling

-For full instructions on the FNA procedure and preparation of slides, see FNA Instructions For Clinicians Sheet information sheet,
+For full instructions on the FNA procedure and preparation of slides, see Instructions for Clinicians information sheet,

 All internal Trust samples must be requested via Epic and labelled with an Epic label.
 All GPOCS samples must be labelled with a GPOCS label.
 All other samples must have a request form.